Bago State Forest

 |

-A fabulous spot for a picnic in Bago State Forest, located less than a half hour drive from both Batlow and Tumbarumba, near the village of Laurel Hill.
+The arboretum is also home to three sculptures of the Bago Sculpture Forest.
 The arboretum has plantings of more than fifty tree species from all over the world, with most planted in the 1920s and 1930s.
 Two short walking tracks pass through the arboretum and the adjoining native forest of alpine ash.
-The site is a great base to begin further explorations into the native alpine ash forest of the Bago Plateau.

 Paddy's River Dam